jacksonianrtaylor/movie_rec_proj/README.md

 One of my concerns was limiting the demand for the client user.
 In the current model, the user only needs to enter 4-9 ratings for movies they watched as well as the single movie they desire a rating for.

-In theory the prediction uses a combination of the users data along with potentially massive amounts of rating data and movie data stored in a database.
+In theory, the prediction uses a combination of the users provided ratings along with potentially massive amounts of rating data and movie data stored in a database.
 The model is designed to harness this data with both content based and collaborative based filtering to make predictions.

 The process should not be confused with predicting a critics score or some metascore from a review website.
 It predicts user scores which have there own set of rules.